katydid/proofs/CONTRIBUTING.md

 ### When to use a separate file

 Now.
 When you are starting to ask this question, it is time to start using a separate file.
-Please make sure to add it to the `_CoqProject`, so that the proofs are checked in the pull request.
+Please make sure to add new files to the `_CoqProject` file and run `./gen_Makefile.sh` so that the proofs are checked in the pull request.

 ### TODO, Admitted and Abort